 At Emmaus Christian College, our students are taught their unique worth in light of God's love.
 Just as God has created each of us with a unique set of gifts and talents, He has also allowed us our personal challenges.
 By God's grace and in His strength, these weaknesses are an opportunity to lean on Him as we develop resilience and strength of character.
-Through our Learning Support programs, we aim to provide a nurturing, loving environment where our students are encouraged and empowered to take hold of their own learning.
+Through our Learning Support programs we aim to provide a nurturing, loving environment where our students are encouraged and empowered to take hold of their own learning.

 Learning Support Staff

 Our team of Learning Support staff work closely with teachers to ensure students have an equal opportunity to access the curriculum and progress in their learning.

 We have a dedicated Learning Support Coordinator who is passionate about the diversity inherent in God’s creation and about providing the scaffolds and modifications necessary to ensure all students are able to reach their potential.
 The Learning Support Coordinator works with teachers, parents and students to ensure appropriate programs and interventions are planned and implemented.

 Through a team of Student Support Officers, students may have the opportunity for in-class assistance, small intervention groups or one-on-one guided assistance, based on their personal learning needs.